 All-purpose or AP flour can be used for almost everything.
 While the others have their own designated usage, cake flour is for cake, bread flour is for bread.
 But have you been curious if switching the flour will work?
 If you’re wondering if bread flour can be used in making cake, read on below!

-Using bread flour in making cake will result in a chewy and dense product.
+Using bread flour to make a cake will result in a chewy and dense product.
 Bread flour has a higher protein level compared to cake flour, so it’s going to produce more gluten.
 If you use it, the light and airy texture of a traditional cake will not be present without adding yeast.

 What is the difference between bread flour and cake flour?